StreisandEffect/streisand/README.md

 This means that you run Streisand **on your home machine** (e.g. your laptop) and it will spin up and deploy **another server** on your chosen hosting provider.
 Usually, you **do not run Streisand on the remote server** as by default this would result in the deployment of another server from your server and render the first server redundant (whew!).
 Support for local provisioning (i.e. Streisand locally configuring the system on which it is installed) will be added soon.

 ### Prerequisites ###
-Complete all of these tasks on your local home machine
+Complete all of these tasks on your local home machine.

 * Streisand requires a BSD, Linux, or OS X system.
-As of now, windows is not supported.
+As of now, Windows is not supported.
 All of the following commands should be run inside a Terminal session.
 * Python 2.7 is required.
 This comes standard on OS X, and is the default on almost all Linux and BSD distributions as well.
 If your distribution packages Python 3 instead, you will need to install version 2.7 in order for Streisand to work properly.
 * Make sure an SSH key is present in ~/.ssh/id\_rsa.pub.
   * If you do not have an SSH key, you can generate one by using this command and following the defaults: